crossdjinn/angular-sdk/README.md

-Address Book for AngularJS
+Users menegment center
 ==========================

-This repo contains a sample address book application for AngularJS that demonstrates how to use the DreamFactory REST API.
-It includes new user registration, user login, and CRUD for related tables.
+This repo is fork from __dreamfactorysoftware/angular-sdk__ contains new user registration, user edit, and CRUD for related tables.

-#Getting a DreamFactory instance

-To download and install DreamFactory, follow the instructions [here](http://wiki.dreamfactory.com/DreamFactory/Installation).
-Alternatively, you can create a [free hosted developer account](http://www.dreamfactory.com) at www.dreamfactory.com if you don't want to install DreamFactory locally.

-#Configuring your DreamFactory instance to run the app
+#Configuring DreamFactory

 - Enable [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for development purposes.
     - In the admin console, navigate to the Config tab and click on CORS in the left sidebar.